Soontao/imageWatermarkRemoval/README.md

 ![](/screenshots/message.png)

-a icons in the directory will be processed
+all icons in the directory will be processed

 </center>